Rosa ‘Fighting Temeraire’

 For many years the rose has been one of Jarnie’s most frequently returned to subjects.
 In particular she has been drawn to the David Austin English rose variety, ‘Fighting Temeraire’.

-The rose was named after the painting, and as both Jarnie’s father and husband have served in the merchant and Royal Navy respectively, it feels like her own story is coming full circle.
+The David Austin rose variety was named after the painting, and as both Jarnie’s father and husband have served in the merchant navy and Royal Navy respectively, it feels like her own story is coming full circle.
 A story that is as yet unfinished.